-Figure 7 shows the case where user B generates early media before answering the call.
+Figure 8 shows the case where user B generates early media before answering the call.
 The flow is almost identical to Flow IV from Figure 4.
 The only difference is that user B generates a reliable provisional response (5) [6] instead of a final response, and answer2 is carried in a PRACK (8) instead of an ACK.
 When party B finally does accept the call (11), there is no change in the session state, and therefore, no signaling needs to be done with user A. The controller simply ACKs the 200 OK (12) to confirm the dialog.

-Figure 6: Alternative to Hangup
+Figure 7: Alternative to Hangup

-The case where user A generates early media is more complicated, and is shown in Figure 8.
+The case where user A generates early media is more complicated, and is shown in Figure 9.
 The flow is based on Flow IV.
 The controller sends an INVITE to user A (1), with an offer containing no media streams.
 User A generates a reliable provisional response (2) containing an answer with no media streams.
 The controller PRACKs this provisional response (3).
 Now, the controller sends an INVITE without SDP to user B (5).
-User B's phone rings, and they answer, resulting in a 200 OK (6) with an offer, offer2.
-The controller now needs to update the session parameters with user A. However, since the call has not been answered, it cannot use a re-INVITE.
-Rather, it uses a SIP UPDATE request (7) [7], passing the offer (after modifying it to get the origin field correct).
-User A generates its answer in the 200 OK to the UPDATE (8).
-This answer is passed to user B in the ACK (9).
-When user A finally answers (11), there is no change in session state, so the controller simply ACKs the 200 OK (12).
+User B's phone rings, and they answer,

+(12) 200 OK l

+< l

+(13) ACK

+l

+l

+l

-Figure 7: Early Media from User B
+Figure 8: Early Media from User B